Two-Stage Robust Sparse Gradient Methods for Regression Under Heavy-Tailed Designs: Numerical Studies

-As shown in Figure \ref{fig:multi_response_comparison}, RIGHT maintains its superiority in the multi-task setting.
-Standard IHT not only fails to converge but exhibits increasing error with sample size, a counter-intuitive phenomenon caused by the increased likelihood of encountering extreme leverage points in larger samples.
-RIGHT, Adaptive Huber, and Shrinkage form the top tier, but RIGHT consistently leads.
-The effective aggregation of gradient information across $m$ tasks via the block-wise Frobenius median allows RIGHT to efficiently leverage the group structure even in the presence of extreme outliers.
+Figure \ref{fig:linear_comparison} presents the results.
+Non-robust methods (IHT and Lasso) exhibit wider error distributions than robust methods (Adaptive Huber, Shrinkage, and TS-RIGHT).
+Specifically, even with careful tuning, estimation errors of IHT display a heavy upper tail, with many runs diverging to large errors due to extreme covariate values generated by the heavy-tailed design.
+In contrast, TS-RIGHT consistently achieves low estimation errors across most sample sizes.
+This advantage stems from our gradient-based handling of the design matrix, whereas shrinkage methods may struggle with low design moments and suffer from information loss due to truncation.

-\subsection{Real Data Application:}
+\subsection{Real Data Application}

-We demonstrate the practical utility of RIGHT by applying it to the {Riboflavin} dataset \citep{buhlmann2014high}, a canonical benchmark in high-dimensional genomics available in the \texttt{hdi} R package.
-The dataset consists of $n=71$ samples of \textit{Bacillus subtilis} with $p=4,088$ log-transformed gene expression levels as covariates and the log-transformed riboflavin production rate as the response.

-This dataset represents a challenging high-dimensional regime ($p \gg n$) complicated by distributional heavy tails.
-According to Figure \ref{fig:real_data_ht}, diagnostic Q-Q plots of the response and kurtosis histograms of the gene expression features reveal significant deviations from Gaussianity.
-Furthermore, as detailed in Appendix \ref{append:sim} of Supplementary Material, the residuals obtained from an initial RIGHT fit exhibit heavy-tailed behavior, confirming that standard sub-Gaussian error assumptions are violated.
+We used the GDSC:277 Linifanib response task from the GDSC/CCLE cancer drug-response data processed in the RedCDR repository.
+After filtering missing values, the design matrix $X\in \mathbb R^{524 \times 697}$ contains 697 coding-gene expression features for 524 cancer cell lines, and the response vector \(y\in\mathbb{R}^{524}\) contains the corresponding log-scale IC50 sensitivity scores for Linifanib.
+The data were obtained from the RedCDR GitHub repository (\url{https://raw.githubusercontent.com/mhxu1998/RedCDR}).

-Similarly to simulation experiments, we benchmark RIGHT against standard IHT, Lasso, Adaptive Huber, and Shrinkage method.
-To ensure that the variable scaling itself is not distorted by outliers, we robustly center the response by its median and standardize all covariates using the median and the median absolute deviation (MAD).
-We evaluate predictive performance using random subsampling: the data is randomly partitioned into a training set ($80\%$) and a testing set ($20\%$).
-Given the heavy-tailed nature of the errors, besides the MSE, we also report the Mean Absolute Prediction Error (MAPE) on the test set:
+This high-dimensional linear regression task exhibits heavy-tailed design and noise: $84\%$ of features have kurtosis $>3$ ($14\%$ exceed $10$), and the response kurtosis is 30.31.
+We robustly center the response by its median and standardize all covariates using the median and the median absolute deviation (MAD).
+The data are randomly partitioned into a training set ($80\%$) and a testing set ($20\%$) and repeated over 100 independent splits.
+The RMSE results are summarized in Figure~\ref{fig:real_data_comparison}.
+The distribution of TS-RIGHT is shifted to the left relative to the competing methods, indicating better predictive accuracy on this real-data task.
+The improvement is most apparent compared with the shrinkage estimator, while Adaptive Huber, IHT, and Lasso show partially overlapping but generally higher RMSE values.

-Hyperparameters for all methods are selected via cross-validation on the training set, following the protocol in Section \ref{sec:linear_regression_simulation}.